in ,

-Gastric bypass surgery for type 1 diabetes is rare.
+Gastric bypass for type 1 diabetes is rarely performed.
 Although it is a well-established treatment option for people with type 2 diabetes.

 However, obese people with type 1 diabetes can also go for this treatment as it greatly reduces the risk of other complications that are associated with type 1 diabetes.